andrerolfs/andrerolfs.github.io/20200331_Mosquitto_Pi_Setup.md

 This is how I have setup and configured my Mosquitto server running on Raspbian Buster lite.

 1. write the Raspbian Buster lite image with [win32diskimager](https://sourceforge.net/projects/win32diskimager/) to the SDHC card
-2. configure the Raspbian with rasp-config like I have documented [here](https://andrerolfs.github.io/20170426_Raspberry_Pi_raspi-config.html)
+2. configure the Raspbian with raspi-config like I have documented [here](https://andrerolfs.github.io/20170426_Raspberry_Pi_raspi-config.html)
-3. update the Raspbian with
+3. update the Raspbian packets

         sudo apt-get update

+4. perform the update

         sudo apt-get dist-upgrade

-4. install the mosquitto server according to [App Code Labs Introduction to IoT: Build an MQTT Server Using Raspberry Pi](https://appcodelabs.com/introduction-to-iot-build-an-mqtt-server-using-raspberry-pi)
+5. install the mosquitto server according to [App Code Labs Introduction to IoT: Build an MQTT Server Using Raspberry Pi](https://appcodelabs.com/introduction-to-iot-build-an-mqtt-server-using-raspberry-pi)

-5. verify that `/etc/mosquitto/mosquitto.conf` contains the line
+6. verify that `/etc/mosquitto/mosquitto.conf` contains the line

         include_dir /etc/mosquitto/conf.d

-6. create a `conf.d`directory in `/etc/mosquitto/`
+7. create a `conf.d`directory in `/etc/mosquitto/`

         mkdir /etc/mosquitto/conf.d

-7. create a password for a user with the name `user` in `/etc/mosquitto/conf.d/`
+8. create a password for a user with the name `user` in `/etc/mosquitto/conf.d/`

         sudo mosquitto_passwd -c mosquitto_passwordfile_user user

-8. create the file `/etc/mosquitto/conf.d/mosquitto.conf` with this content :
+9. create the file `/etc/mosquitto/conf.d/mosquitto.conf` with this content :

         allow_anonymous false
         password_file /etc/mosquitto/conf.d/mosquitto_passwordfile_user